More than two dozen Senate Republicans demand Biden do more for Ukraine after voting against $13.6 billion for Ukraine

 “Inside every piece of legislation are elements that many of us disagree with,” Murphy said.
 “Inside that budget that you voted against are all sorts of things that I disagree with.
 But in the end, in order to govern the country, you have to be able to find a path to compromise.”

-Schatz, in an interview with The Washington Post after Sasse and Murphy’s exchange, said the vote in favor of the aid was an “easy” one.
+Schatz, in an interview with The Washington Post after the exchange between Sasse and Murphy, said the vote in favor of the aid was an “easy” one.

 “It’s very simple: If you don’t vote for the thing, you’re not for the thing,” Schatz said.
 “That is literally our job, to decide whether we are for or against things as a binary question.”

-“So you don’t get to say: ‘Even though I voted against Ukraine aid, that I’m actually for it, and here’s my explanation,’ ” Schatz added, arguing that Republicans were trying to have it both ways by maintaining their fidelity to Trump — who has praised Russian President Vladimir Putin — and become “Zelensky fans” at the same time.
+“So you don’t get to say: ‘Even though I voted against Ukraine aid, that I’m actually for it, and here’s my explanation,’” Schatz added, arguing that Republicans were trying to have it both ways by maintaining their fidelity to Trump — who has praised Russian President Vladimir Putin — and become “Zelensky fans” at the same time.

 “They voted to exonerate Trump for this specific reason, which was to withhold aid from Zelensky, and here they are again, opposing aid to Zelensky,” Schatz said.
 “So now they’re doing it twice.
 They’re still acting as if they’re defenders of Western-style democracy.”